 Have you ever had a colicky baby?
 Read my tips on dealing with a fussy baby.

 Even though pacifiers are not the cutest to look at when I see a baby with one I don’t think badly of the parents at all.
-I am the huge fan of whatever works.
-Now if you have a 6 year old walking around with one, that might be a problem but under the age of 3-4ish, no worries.
+I am a huge fan of whatever works.
+Now if you have a 6-year-old walking around with one, that might be a problem but under the age of 3-4ish, no worries.

 I tried several tricks along the way and wanted to share what worked for us:

-- Give to a New Baby: If you have a new baby or know a someone with a new baby this could be your ticket.
+If you have a new baby or know someone with a new baby this could be your ticket.
 Gather them up and take them over to the new baby.
 Maybe stop and get a treat for being such a big girl/boy for doing this!
 We didn’t know any new babies so this never worked for us.

-Getting rid of pacifier can be really challenging.
-It’s important to be ready and have your mind set.
+Getting rid of pacifiers can be really challenging.
+It’s important to be ready and have your mindset.
 Make sure that you come up with a plan and stick to it!